Woody plant encroachment: Restoration

-Types of interventions
+Control measures

 The term bush control, or brush management, refers to actions that are targeted at controlling the density and composition of bushes and shrubs in a given area.
 Such measures either serve to reduce risks associated with woody plant encroachment, such as wildfires, or to rehabilitate the affected ecosystems.
 It is widely accepted that encroaching indigenous woody plants are to be reduced in numbers, but not eradicated.
 This is critical as these plants provide important functions in the respective ecosystems, e.g. they serve as habitat for animals.
 Efforts to counter woody plant encroachment fall into the scientific field of restoration ecology and are primarily guided by ecological parameters, followed by economic indicators.

 Three different categories of control measures can be distinguished: